lambda-dom/weidu_library/lib/docs/arrays.md

 Return the first key whose value matches `value`.
 Returns `default` (defaulting to "*") if no match is found.

 note(s):
-* different keys can match the same value and the first key returned depends on the iteration order of `ACTION_PHP_EACH`; because of this, this function is mostly useful if it is guaranteed that the association `keys => values` is injective.
+* different keys can match the same value and the first key returned depends on the iteration order of `ACTION_PHP_EACH`; because of this, this function is mostly useful if it is guaranteed that the association `keys => values` is injective or alçternatively you have sorted the keys via a call to `SORT_ARRAY_INDICES`.

 `find_all_keys STR_VAR value associations RET_ARRAY array`